DTPF/wishlist-node/README.md

 $ npm install
 ```

-Before running the application, rename the .env.example file to <b>.env</b> and configure this file based on your computer and <b>auth0</b>.
+Before running the application, rename the .env.development.example file to <b>.env.development</b> and configure this file based on your computer and <b>auth0</b>.
 You can now run the application:

 ```bash
 $ npm run dev